-The start and end dates of the LIA depend strongly on the temperature proxy used to derive them and on geographic region.
-Evidence from mountain glaciers suggests increased glaciation in a number of widely spread regions around the 12th century AD: these include Alaska, New Zealand, America and Patagonia.
-However, the timing of maximum glacial advances in these regions differs considerably, suggesting that they may represent largely independent regional climate changes, not a globally synchronous increased glaciation.
-Individual studies agree with the view of the LIA given in figure 3b; for example, based on about 150 samples of plant material collected from beneath ice caps on Baffin Island and in Iceland, Miller et al. (2012) find that cold summers and ice growth began abruptly between 1275 and 1300, followed by "a substantial intensification" from 1430 to 1455.
-Figure 3c shows the volcanic aerosol optical depth (AOD) inferred from sulphate abundances found in Greenland and Antarctic ice cores (Crowley & Unterman 2013).
+aerosol optical depth (AOD) inferred from sulphate abundances found in Greenland and Antarctic ice cores (Crowley and Unterman, 2013).
 The largest spike is associated with the major volcanic eruption in 1257 of the Samalas volcano, next to Mount Rinjani on the island of Lombok, Indonesia.
-This was one of the largest eruptions during the Holocene and figure 3 shows it probably caused a temporary drop in $\Delta T{\rm NH}$, but perhaps not as great as the sulphate yield suggests it should.
-(For example, the eruption of Tambora in 1815, seen in figure 3c as a smaller spike in AOD, is associated with a drop in $\Delta T{\rm NH}$ of similar magnitude).
+This as one of the largest eruptions during the Holocene and figure 3 shows it probably caused a temporary drop in $\Delta T{\rm NH}$ , but perhaps not as great as the sulphate yield suggests it should.
+(For example, the eruption of Tambora in 1815, seen in figure 3(c) as a smaller spike in AOD, is associated with a drop in $\Delta T{\rm NH}$ of similar magnitude).
 The Samalas eruption has been postulated as the driver of glacial advances and the growth in the Atlantic ice pack that mark the start of the LIA, as defined from the cryosphere.
-The intensification noted by Miller et al. (2012) after 1430 is associated with a steep drop in $\Delta T{\rm NH}$ that has been linked to a burst of
+The intensification noted by Miller et al. (2012) after 1430 is associated with a steep drop in $\Delta T{\rm NH}$ which has been linked to a burst of volcanic activity (reflected in the AOD).
+This can also be considered as the start date of the LIA, as defined from $\Delta T{\rm NH}$ .
+The lowest temperatures in the LIA, between about 1570 and 1730, are during a period of almost continuous, but smaller, volcanic activity.